It has been a

 The Fourth Quarter nationality

 It seems like last week I was still sporting shorts and flip-flops, yet here we are fully ensconced in fall, with winter just around the corner.
 As we focus on Thanksgiving and gratitude, I am thankful for the strength of the Twin Cities housing market.

 The cold months may be the slowest time of the year, but due to historically low mortgage rates, housing demand remains strong while home values continue to rise.
 Buyers should notice and not let the cold weather stop them from following their dream of homeownership.

 The Story of Low Inventory and Strong Demand Continues

 The trend for rising home values began in 2011 and continues.
-For the month of October, sellers enjoyed a 5.7 percent increase in the median sale price last year at this time.
-At the same time, homes spent 4.2 percent less time on the market, approximately...
+For October, sellers enjoyed a 5.7 percent increase in the median sale price last year at this time.
+At the same time, homes spent 4.2 percent less time on the market, approximately 46 days.
+With demand...

 But in all the enthusiasm, there are some aspects of your home you should familiarize yourself with from your first day, for your safety and peace of mind.
 There are also a couple of new home chores you want to take care of that need to be on the very top of the to-do list.

 Things to do Right After You Buy a Home in MN